Just-Moh-it/Pckd/README.md

 1. Clone the repo and `cd` to the folder base of this repo
 1. Run command `npm run init` to install all the dependencies, and initialize environment files in both folders
-1. Obtain a free api key from [IP Registry](https://ipregistry.co/) (for IP address tracking info lookups)
+1. Obtain a free API key from [IP Registry](https://ipregistry.co/) (for IP address tracking info lookups)
 1. Create a database named pckd in your chosen DBMS and note down the connection Username and Password
 1. Manually go to both the `client` and `server` folder and fill in the values in the `.env` file
 1. Open the [`server/prisma/schema.prisma`](server/prisma/schema.prisma) file and replace `postgresql` with your chosen db name.
-1. Return to the base direcotry and run `npm run dev` to test the app
+1. Return to the base directory and run `npm run dev` to test the app
 1. To promote to production, run `npm run build-client` and then `npm start`

 If you have any problems following the steps, [here are the detailed instructions](docs/getting-started.md)